General Studio Info

 What should I wear?

 Wear whatever you're most comfortable working out in!
 It's a private studio - just me one-on-one with my client or in our small group classes with other lovely members so you can be sure to be welcomed and feel comfortable.
 Yoga and stretch classes are run barefoot but fitness classes are done in shoes.
-For your intitial session it's helpful to wear something that allows me to see your posture.
+For any intitial PT sessions it's helpful to wear something that allows your trainer to see your posture.

 What do I need to bring?